distributedlife/notes-from-other-places/data/articles/on-istanbul.md

 Istanbul has been romanticised and suffers from exoticism.
 It’s the Middle East where the locals consume alcohol.
 I’m sure there is more than a bit of *I wish all muslims were like this* going on.
 The reality is that Istanbul is trashy tourism.
 It’s touts and bazaars selling the same four products with slightly different patterns.
 A mass-produced vision of 1001 Nights.

 Say what you want about Istanbul.
-The bottom line is that something always gets written about Istanbul.
+The bottom line is that something always gets said about Istanbul.